Sailing and Walking Adventure for Women – The Inner Hebrides

 • Please be aware that this journey is on a sail ship throughout.
 Weather conditions and tides may at times require adjustment of the itinerary which is a sample of possibilities.
 Any such changes will be decided by the skipper and your guide, who will inform you as soon as is possible.

-Getting to Mallaig
+Getting to Oban

 From Edinburgh or Glasgow by coach or train.
 For further travel information please visit Traveline Scotland or get in touch with us.